sanity-io/sanity-algolia/README.md

 import algoliasearch from 'algoliasearch' import sanityClient, { SanityDocumentStub } from '@sanity/client' import { NowRequest, NowResponse } from '@vercel/node'
-import indexer, { flattenBlocks } from 'sanity-algolia'
+import indexer from 'sanity-algolia'

-const algolia = algoliasearch('application-id', process.env.ALGOLIA_ADMIN_API_KEY)
+const algolia = algoliasearch(
+  'application-id',
+  process.env.ALGOLIA_ADMIN_API_KEY
+)
 const sanity = sanityClient({
   projectId: 'my-sanity-project-id',
   dataset: 'my-dataset-name',
   // If your dataset is private you need to add a read token.
-  // You can mint one at https://manage.sanity.io
+  // You can mint one at https://manage.sanity.io,
   token: 'read-token',
+  apiVersion: '2021-03-25',
   useCdn: false,
 })